-Would you like to find out how a property is zoned in three easy steps?
+How a property is zoned in three easy steps:

 Find the property you are looking for on the color-coded Zone District Map.
 When locating your property take note of both the Zoning District and Overlay District.